• Skip to primary navigation

 But not these healthy cookie bars!

-Healthy Millionaire Bars
+Paleo Millionaire Bars

-These Vegan millionaire shortbread bars may be healthy, but they definitely don't taste like it.
+These millionaire shortbread bars may be healthy, but they definitely don't taste like it.
 They are sweet and indulgent, yet I could probably polish off a batch in one day.
 (Really guys, they're THAT good!)

 In addition, these bars are:

-• Paleo & Vegan
+• paleo & vegan

-• gluten & grain free
+• gluten free & grain free

 • dairy free